AutoViML/featurewiz/README.md

 4. <b>Building the simplest and most "interpretable" model</b>: featurewiz represents the "next best" step you must perform after doing feature engineering  since you might have added some highly correlated or even useless features when you use automated feature engineering. featurewiz ensures you have the least number of features needed to build a high performing or equivalent model.

 <b>A WORD OF CAUTION:</b> Just because you can, doesn't mean you should.
-Make sure you understand feature engineered variables before you attempt to build your model any further. featurewiz displays the SULOV chart which can show you the 100's of newly created variables added to your dataset using featurewiz.
+Make sure you understand feature engineered variables before you attempt to build your model any further. featurewiz displays the SULOV chart which can show you how the 100's of newly created variables added to your dataset are highly correlated to each other and were removed.
+This will help you understand how feature selection works in featurewiz.
 <br>
 <p>To upgrade to the best, most stable and full-featured version always do the following: <br>
 <code>Use $ pip install featurewiz --upgrade --ignore-installed</code><br>